 PROCLAMATION BY THE GOVERNOR OF THE STATE OF CALIFORNIA

-NOW THEREFORE I, EDMUND G. BROWN JR., Governor of the State of California, do hereby proclaim October 10th 2012, as “Statewide Day of Awareness for Domestic Violence.”
+NOW THEREFORE I, EDMUND G. BROWN JR., Governor of the State of California, do hereby proclaim February, 2013, as “Black History Month.”

 EDMUND G. BROWN JR.